UDST/urbansim_templates/README.md

 4. Ability to register itself with ModelManager (a `register()` method) -- just a single line of code, implemented by combining the prior three capabilities

-#### Where's the code?

-If you look in the [models](https://github.com/UDST/urbansim_templates/tree/master/urbansim_templates/models) directory you'll see an OLS model step class called `OLSRegressionStep` that implements these features on top of an existing UrbanSim regression model class.

-The [modelmanager.py](https://github.com/UDST/urbansim_templates/blob/master/urbansim_templates/modelmanager.py) file handles centralized saving and loading of the configs.

-#### Where are model steps saved to?

-In an UrbanSim project directory, the steps saved by ModelManager will show up in a file called `modelmanager_configs.yaml`.

 ## Installation